cbsudux/Mumbai-slum-segmentation/README.md

 amount of effort and resources have been put into this endeavor.
 These initiatives rely heavily on **slum mapping** and **monitoring**.

-In this work, we introduce an approach to segment and map individual slums from satellite imagery, leveraging regional convolutional neural networks for instance segmentation using transfer learning.
-In addition, we also introduce a method to perform change detection and monitor slum change over time.
+In this work, we introduce an approach to **segment and map individual slums from satellite imagery**, leveraging regional convolutional neural networks for instance segmentation using transfer learning.
+In addition, we also introduce a method to **perform change detection and monitor slum change over time**.